dotnet/AspNetCore.Docs/aspnetcore/blazor/components/event-handling.md

 * In .NET, event names are prefixed with "`on`".
 * In JavaScript, event names don't have a prefix.

-In a Razor component, attach the custom handler to an element.
+In a Blazor component, attach the custom handler to an element.

 `Pages/CustomPasteArguments.razor`: